-Plugging $M_t$ into the general solution verifies that $L_t$ is indeed the unique solution.
+Plugging $M_t$ into the general solution, one can also verify that $L_t$ is indeed the unique solution.

-Let $\Fscr_t^Y$ denote the filtration $\sigma\{Y_s:0\leq s\leq t\}$.
 In order to characterize the relative entropy, we need to compute the marginal distribution of $Y_t$.
-Let $P_{Y_t}$ denote the marginal distribution of $Y_t$ when the input $X$ has distribution $P$, $Q_{Y_t}$ denote the marginal distribution of $Y_t$ when the input has distribution $Q$, and $R_{Y_t}$ denote the marginal distribution of $Y_t$ when there is no input.
-According to the Radon--Nikodym theorem, we know that the Radon--Nikodym derivative restricted to $\sigma\{Y_t\}$ is equal to the conditional expectation with respect to $\Fscr_t^Y$ under the whole probability measure corresponding to no input:
+Let $P_{Y_t}$ denote the probability measure of $\{Y_s:0\leq s\leq t\}$ with respect to the filtration $\mathcal{F}_t^Y$ when the input $X$ has distribution $P$, $Q_{Y_t}$ denote that when the input has distribution $Q$, and $R_{Y_t}$ denote that when there the input corresponds to $\theta = 0$.